Daniel2894/java_ui_auto/README.md

 The tools used are:

 * TestNG to write test cases
-* Selenium to interact with the navigator
+* Selenium to interact with Chrome navigator
 * Hamcrest to write assertions

-The project contains the dessign patter of POM for UI tests.
+The project contains the Page Object Model (POM) design pattern.